-Details of a company's directors, officers, secretary and shareholders will be listed on the company's annual return, which can be requested from Companies House.
+Details of a company's directors, officers, secretary and shareholders will be listed on the company's confirmation statement, which can be requested from Companies House.
 Companies House also maintains an accessible register of company secretaries and directors, and companies are required to make filings upon a change of any director or secretary for the purposes of this register.
 However, as mentioned above, the accuracy of Companies House data is reliant on companies making the required filings in a timely manner.

 Companies are also required to keep a register of directors and a register of shareholders, which must be kept at the company's registered office or at a single alternative inspection location.
-Any person is entitled, on payment of a prescribed fee, to inspect these registers.
+Any person is entitled, on payment of a prescribed fee (currently £3.50), to inspect these registers.
+Since 30 June 2016, a private company has been able to choose to send information usually kept in all or any of certain statutory registers to the registrar of companies to be kept on the public registrar at Companies House rather than keep the statutory registers at its registered office.